 3 – You Get Asset Growth Without Paying Tax on that Growth Each Year

 With both traditional and Roth IRAs, the income generated is not taxed until distributions take place.
 In other words, these assets can grow over time without appearing on your return.
 This ability to grow assets also allows for the opportunity to yield a greater IRA balance by the time you decide to retire.
 You will likely need to report and pay tax on earnings distributed from a traditional IRA, but not with most Roth IRA distributions received after age 59½.

-4 – You Will Supplement Your Other Savings
+4 – You Will Supplement Your Other Retirement Savings

 IRAs are designed for individuals, and they can augment other retirement programs offered by your employer (such as a 401(k) plan).
 IRA contributions will not impact your ability to defer income into an employer-sponsored plan.
 If you participate in an employer-sponsored retirement plan, your ability to deduct a traditional IRA contribution may be reduced or eliminated.

 5 – You May Be Able to Receive a Tax Credit

 Traditional and Roth IRA contributions are “eligible contributions” when figuring a credit called the Retirement Savings Contribution Credit, or Savers Credit.
 The credit will reduce the taxes owed, if it is available.
 The maximum credit is $2,000, but it is reduced and eventually eliminated depending on your income and filing status.

 6 – You Can Withdraw Assets Before Retirement